 Most parents go through a mourning process.
 The expectations and dreams they may have had for their child die and new ones must take root.
 Some are in a whirlwind of doctor’s appointments.
 Some feel like they are learning a new language of acronyms and medical terms.

 Special-needs parents need an anchor to help steady them.
 Their church should be that anchor.

 All special-needs parents, no matter when they get their child’s diagnosis or what that diagnosis is, need support from friends, their family, and their church.
 If you want to show them how much you care, here are a few tips for the days after the diagnosis and even for the years that follow:

-- Don’t offer cliche phrases that can sometimes do more harm that good, like “God won’t give you more than you can handle” or “God only gives special kids to special parents.”
+Don’t offer cliche phrases that can sometimes do more harm than good, like “God won’t give you more than you can handle” or “God only gives special kids to special parents.”
 Instead, rely on the truth and power of Scripture.
-It has the power to heal and restore.
+It has the power to bring hope.